yguitton/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 ## Share your history

-Finally, let's imagine that you had a problem in your analysis and you want to ask for help.
+Let's imagine that you had a problem in your analysis and you want to ask for help.
 The easiest way to ask for help is to share your history.
 Try and create a link for your history and share it with...yourself!

 {% snippet faqs/galaxy/histories_sharing.md %}